 The essential teaching of “Jikji” is sudden enlightenment followed by gradual cultivation: First, one should attain sudden enlightenment regarding the nature of existence, including the self; and after that, one needs to practice to get rid of dualistic way of thinking.
 Finally, if one’s thoughts come to be consistent with one’s actions, one can attain complete awakening and thus becoming a Buddha.

-Unlike Western metal type printings that played a significant role in the publication of books for practical use as well as scientific texts, thus serving as the basis of the flowering of scientific civilization, “Jikji” has been used primarily as a text for monks.
+Unlike Western metal type printings that played a significant role in the publication of books for practical use as well as scientific texts, thus serving as the basis of the flowering of scientific civilisation, “Jikji” has been used primarily as a text for monks.

 However, “Jikji” holds its own distinctive characteristics, in particular, on theoretical matters.
 First of all, its purpose is to teach the notion of no false thought, which is the idea that we can attain enlightenment and free ourselves from the dualistic way of thinking.
 In essence, the Buddha and sentient beings are not separate; enlightenment and delusion are not separate; birth and death are not separate, etc.